AndreMIsidoro/network/port_forwarding.md

 This sends all incoming traffic in port 5001 to 5000 Can be used with the previous ssh command

+## Port forwarding with SOCKS5

+We can use ssh -D 1080 to use a dynamic socks5 port.

+Then if we connect to the port (for instance using foxy proxy on port 1080) we can access to the ports on the remote server.

+In the command line we can use proxychains (need to check config /etc/proxychains.conf)

 ## Tool for windows and Linux

 	chisel: https://github.com/Andre92Marcos/tools/tree/master/chisel